Deaton Institute Leadership

 Director of Strategic Partnerships | Deaton Institute

-Holly Enowski
+Holly Enowski Hanes

 Holly is a May 2020 graduate of the University of Missouri where she studied Science and Agricultural Journalism with minors in Agricultural Economics, International Agriculture, and Business.
 While at MU, Holly served on the executive board for Tiger Pantry for three years and was selected for Mizzou 39.
-Now, Holly is an MBA candidate at Washington University in St. Louis and plans to attend law school specializing in food, agriculture, and rural business law.
-Holly also works for The Letter Project, an international letter-writing nonprofit, as their Brand Curator and Storyteller.
+Now, Holly is the Senior Membership Associate at Sustainable Agriculture and Food Systems Funders.
+Holly also directs The Letter Project, an international letter-writing nonprofit, as their Executive Director.
 Holly is interested in rural development, women’s empowerment, and social entrepreneurship.
-In addition, Holly is a candidate in the Miss America Organization.

 Deaton Scholars Program Student Director